lanthale/LibRawFX/README.md

 # LibRawFX
-Integration of LibRaw (www.libraw.org) library for JavaFX for all major operating systems (Linux, Windows, OSX).
+Integration of LibRaw (htts://www.libraw.org) library for JavaFX for all major operating systems (Linux, Windows, OSX).
 All raw formats can be loaded with the Image class and manipulated by Pixelwriter/Pixelreader.
 Limitation is that the image class only supports 8-bit color deph but converts all 16bit image format to 8bit automatically.

 **JDK 16 is required because of the foreign linker API usage**

 ## Status
 Generally the lib should work but I am not sure if all dependency's (native ones) are already in the jar file.
 Let me know if it is not working and I will add the libs accordingly.

+I have integrated LibRaw version 0.20.2 (https://www.libraw.org/download#changelog)

 Actually only the following raw formats are enabled (see class `RAWDescriptor.java`):
 - Nikon NEF